cjmartin/launchcalendar.org/_posts/2025-05-20-chang-zheng-7a-unknown.md

 videos: []
 images: []
 ---
-A Chang Zheng 7A (CZ-7A) rocket launched an unknown payload from LC-201 at Wenchang Space Launch Site on May 20, 2025 at 11:50 UTC.
-The payload details remain classified, though hazard notices indicated a due east trajectory.
-This was the second CZ-7A flight of 2025 and the tenth overall for the variant.
+On May 20, 2025, a Chang Zheng 7A (CZ-7A) rocket launched the Zhongxing-3B (ChinaSat-3B) communications satellite from LC-201 at the Wenchang Space Launch Site at 11:50 UTC.
+The launch followed a due east trajectory indicated by hazard notices, as CZ-7A completed its second flight of 2025 and tenth overall since its 2020 debut.
+The Zhongxing-3B adds to China's geostationary communications network, though detailed information about the payload remains limited.